bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_4.rst

 Options for customizing the appearance of your plot includes:

 * setting labels for your axes
-* styling options for the numbers displayed with your axes
+* styling the numbers displayed with your axes
 * defining colors and other layout properties for the axes themselves

 For example:

 .. literalinclude:: examples/first_steps_4_axes_customizing.py
    :language: python
-   :emphasize-lines: 17-19,22-24,27,28
+   :emphasize-lines: 22-24,27-29,32-33

 .. bokeh-plot:: docs/first_steps/examples/first_steps_4_axes_customizing.py
     :source-position: none